MichaelCurrin/tweet-gh-actions-py/README.md

 You could make the workflow run daily by setting up a [Schedule](https://michaelcurrin.github.io/dev-cheatsheets/cheatsheets/ci-cd/github-actions/triggers.html#trigger-on-a-schedule) trigger.

 Or you could tweet whenever you deploy or create a GitHub release.
-Though, if you are adding tweeting logic to an existing project, then instead of using this project, you might want to use a tweet-related Action from the GitHub Actions marketplace.
-That means you just need a few lines in a workflow and don't need the whole Python script.
+Though, if you are adding tweeting logic to an existing project, then instead of using this project, you might want to use a tweet-related Action from the [GitHub Actions marketplace](https://github.com/marketplace).
+Which means you just need a few lines in a workflow and don't need a whole Python script.

 ## Documentation